UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodLevel.rst

 .. class:: KX_LodLevel(PyObjectPlus)

-   A single Lod Level for a KX_GameObject.
+   A single lod level for a game object lod manager.

    .. attribute:: mesh

-      The mesh used at this lod level.
+      The mesh used for this lod level. (read only)

-      :type: :class:`RAS_MeshObject`(read only)
+      :type: :class:`RAS_MeshObject`

    .. attribute:: level

-      The id of the KX_LodLevel.
+      The id of the lod level. (read only)

-      :type: integer(read only)
+      :type: integer

+   .. attribute:: distance

+      Distance to begin using this level of detail. (read only)

+      :type: float (0.0 to infinite)

+   .. attribute:: hysteresis

+      Minimum distance factor change required to transition to the previous level of detail in percent. (read only)

+      :type: float [0.0 to 100.0]

    .. attribute:: useMesh

-      Return True if this KX_LodLevel has a mesh, False if not.
+      Return True if the lod level uses a different mesh than the original object mesh. (read only)

-      :type: boolean(read only)
+      :type: boolean

    .. attribute:: useMaterial

-      Return True if this KX_LodLevel has a mesh with at least one material, False if not.
+      Return True if the lod level uses a diferent mesh than the original object mesh material. (read only)

-      :type: boolean(read only)
+      :type: boolean

    .. attribute:: useHysteresis

-      return true is this lod level use hysteresis override and false if not.
+      Return true if the lod level uses hysteresis override. (read only)

-      :type: boolean (read only)
+      :type: boolean

-   .. attribute:: distance

-      Distance to begin using this level of detail.

-      :type: float (0.0 to infinite)

-   .. attribute:: hysteresis

-      Minimum distance change required to transition to the previous level of detail.

-      :type: float (0.0 to 100.0 (percents))